Skip to main content

 The movie’s most famous scene has Karen and Warden lying on the beach in each other’s embrace as the waves crash over their half-naked bodies in bursts of natural, elemental passion.
 Reportedly it was Burt Lancaster’s idea in the moment to have them kiss lying on the beach as the waves washed over them, adding a sexual charge to the scene that would make the censors blush.
 And because the code didn't explicitly say this was against the rules, they couldn't veto it.
 Remember also that this scene shows a 1940s housewife willfully rebelling against her loveless marriage.
 Though this scene would not even register on today’s scale, posters for the initial theatrical release thought the moment was too scandalous to be advertised.
 History would select this moment as the film’s most iconic scene, and it features on basically every poster for the movie in the years since.

 The army put pressure on the filmmakers to soften the deaths and grievances of both Prewitt and Maggio by making the characters seem incompetent and even whiney.
-If it was clear that Prewitt and Maggio were only so critical of the army because they knew they just couldn’t keep up with the real soldiers, then the army might come out of this looking like the ideal.
-The army did not get their wish; Prewitt and Maggio are the most sympathetic characters in the film.
-And even if the film is a little coy on the subject, the audience still remembers how the characters who best exemplify the army’s virtues are killed by this very army.
+If it was clear that Prewitt and Maggio were only so critical of the army because they knew they just couldn’t keep up with the real soldiers, then the army might still come out of this looking like the ideal; the army did not get their wish.
+Prewitt and Maggio are the most sympathetic characters in the film.
+Even if the film is a little coy on the particulars, the audience still remembers how in a cast full of soldiers, only three characters truly embody the ideals of the institution--and said institution kills off two of them.

 According to “Guts and Glory: The Making of the American Military Image on Film,”